Top Three Lookalike Mistakes Made by Small Business Owners

 If you’re like most small business owners advertising on Facebook you:

-- Use Facebook Ads because you understand the platforms power
+- Use Facebook Ads because you understand the power of the platform

 - Are aware of the extensive targeting features Facebook offers and are utilizing tools like Lookalike Audiences